We want all young people to grow up being safe and healthy, attending and enjoying school, having friends and having a positive approach to life.

 MACNI's primary purpose is to facilitate better coordination of supports and services to people with complex needs, deliver holistic care and prevent further escalation of need.
 Participation in MACNI is voluntary.

-For more information see Multiple and Complex Needs Initiative.
+For more information see Specialist disability support.